 Process

-First we defined what tasks are most repeated across Teamwork and based the MVP selection of Actions and Triggers on that.
+First we defined what tasks are most repeated across Teamwork, and came up with an MVP selection of Actions and Triggers.
 We also decided on preliminary success criteria that would guide us through the project.

 Competition analysis helped us understand most known approaches to automations and identify two approaches that looked most promising.